Driving a Car Around Croatia

-Driving a car is definitely the best way of travelling around Croatia– the roads are of pretty good standard, the country is small and you can visit many different places starting from Zagreb and Istria all way down to Dalmatia.
+Driving a car is definitely the best way of travelling around Croatia – the country is small and you can visit many different places starting from Zagreb to Istria or all way down to Dalmatia on the south.

-You can travel around Croatia pretty quickly – from Zagreb it takes about 4 hours to reach Split, less than three hours to Zadar, just over two hours to get to Plitvice Lakes National Park or to Istrian towns Poreč, Pula and Rovinj.
-Only Dubrovnik is far away to drive – but the motorway is great, offering outstanding countryside scenes.
+You can travel by car around Croatia pretty quickly – from Zagreb it takes about 4 hours to reach Split, less than 3 hours to Zadar or to Istrian towns Poreč, Pula and Rovinj and just over two hours to get to Plitvice Lakes National Park.
+Only Dubrovnik is pretty far away to drive – but the motorway is great, offering outstanding countryside scenes.

-The motorway system to south is linking Zagreb with Pula, Rijeka, Zadar and Split, and more to south to town Ploče where motorway A1 ends, which is about 100km north of Dubrovnik where you need to continue driving on the coastal Adriatic road to get to Dubrovnik.
-The motorway to east is linking Zagreb with eastern towns all away to Slavonia.
+The motorway system to south connects Zagreb with Pula, Rijeka, Zadar and Split, and more to the south to town Ploče where motorway A1 ends, which is about 100 km north of Dubrovnik where you need to continue driving on the coastal Adriatic road to get to Dubrovnik.
+The motorway to the east connects Zagreb with eastern towns in Slavonia.

-If you want to skip the motorway for any reason when travelling to south, you can drive along the coast all way from Rijeka to Dubrovnik on the Adriatic road – the most picturesque route in Croatia, curvy and exciting road with beautiful ambience, worth of experience if you like long driving and exploring at the same time.
+If you want to skip the motorway when travelling to the south, you can drive all way down along the coast, from Rijeka to Dubrovnik, on the Adriatic road – the most picturesque route in Croatia, curvy and exciting road with beautiful scenery, worth of experience if you like long driving and exploring at the same time.

 General Traffic Law in Croatia